- This event has passed.

 Kicking off with the Candlelight Dinner & Auction on April 5th, the weekend-long home and garden tour is scheduled for Saturday and Sunday, April 6th and 7th.
 This year’s tour is chaired once again by Joann Alanis, while the Candlelight Dinner is chaired by Lynn Ellis and the Auction is Chaired by Linda Eyles (Live), Janet Buchheit (Silent), and a merry committee of dedicated volunteers.

-$20 each through 5pm on Friday, April 5: Visit our store to purchase!
+Advanced tickets are $20, through Thursday, April 4th: Visit our store to purchase!

 Five beautiful homes and gardens including bus shuttle to all the homes

 TICKETS WILL NOT BE AVAILABLE AT HOMES

 NO SINGLE HOME TICKETS WILL BE SOLD